Cock Robin (album)

 Cock Robin is the first album by American band Cock Robin and was released in 1985.

 It was a Top 10 hit album in numerous European countries whereas it charted only at #61 in the United States Top 75.
 The singles "When Your Heart Is Weak" and "The Promise You Made" met with the most success in Europe, and still get regular airplay on adult contemporary and pop music stations in countries like France, Italy, Belgium and the Netherlands.

-The music video to "When Your Heart Is Weak" was directed by Chris Gabrin, and filmed in the California desert Joshua Tree National Park (home of guitarist Clive Wright, former member of the group) in May 1985.
+The music video to "When Your Heart Is Weak" was directed by Chris Gabrin, and filmed in the California desert Joshua Tree National Park (home of former band guitarist Clive Wright) in May 1985.